-London loses position as top European stock market
+London loses position as most valuable European stock market

 - Published